-A flash of purple lightning split the sky above, followed by a roar of thunder so powerful it shook the ground.
+A flash of purple lightning split the sky, followed by a deafening bout of ground-shaking thunder.
 Anzien vaulted over a fallen log as she sprinted through the forest.
 Fat raindrops fell from the sky, penetrating the canopy above and soaking the hood of her dark green cloak.
 Masada’s war horns blared once again, temporarily drowning out the faint sounds of steel clashing, and soldiers dying.
 She had run through the night, driven more by fear than a desire to fight.
 Even still, she wasn’t sure whether or not she’d made it in time.
 If Simmy isn’t hiding, I am going to skin him alive.

 Wet leaves brushed against her face as she ducked under a low bough, then leapt over a large, moss covered rock.
 Her heart pounded in her chest, and adrenaline filled her veins, obliterating her fatigue.
 After a long exhausting night, she was finally close.
 Close enough to smell the smoke, though she still couldn’t see it.
 She burst from the trees into a small clearing, and glanced up at the sky as she sprinted through it.
 Should be morning by now.
 Ominous clouds blotted out the sunrise, casting the forest in perpetual night.
 A drawn out, bloodcurdling death-cry came from up ahead, and she instinctively drew her blades.
 The dagger at her side, and the short-sword sheathed on her back were standard issue for Ko’Jin Runners.
 Her training kicked in, and she kept her head low as she ran quietly toward the chilling sound.